joemoose/psiops/docs/index.md

 When the players face a complex obstacle, like hacking into a mainframe or defusing a bomb, the GM may split the effort into a progress *clock* rather than resolving the obstacle with a single *action roll*.

-*Clocks* are circles divided into 4, 6, or 8 segments—generally, the more complex the problem, the more segments in the *clock*.
+*Clocks* are circles divided into 4, 6, or 8 segments—the more complex the problem, the more segments in the *clock*.

 As the players attempt to overcome the obstacle with *action rolls*, progress is marked on the *clock* by the outcomes: